Terms & Conditions of Membership

-Photographs: When you join, you and all linked members in your membership group will have your photographs taken.
+When you join, you and all linked members in your membership group will have your photographs taken.
 This is to allow us to check your identity when you enter the Club.
-This applies to all members of a linked membership group.
+Members without a photograph on the system cannot enter the Club.

 Membership Cards & Club Entry

-You must have your card or QR code swipe for security and verification on each visit to the Club before proceeding into the Club.
+You must have your Membership Card or QR code swipe available for security and verification on each visit to the Club.
 If you attend the Club without a valid Membership Card or QR code, you may be asked for proof of ID or be refused entry to the Club.